bkclerke/Diagram.UmbracoGuides/create-content.md

 ---

-## How To Create For New Global Block
+## How To Create A New Global Block
 Global blocks are best used for content that will be reused across multiple places on the website.

 1. Navigate to the **Global Blocks** folder in the content tree.